-CSC 582 Social Network Analysis (3 Hours): This course will cover the structure and analysis of large social networks on models and algorithms that abstract their properties.
-Topics covered include Nodes, edges, and network measures, structure, and visualization and tools, the tie strength of networks, trust in social media, analyzing and classifying user roles, attributes and behavior, link prediction and entity resolution, epidemic models, location-based social media analysis, social sharing and filtering, aggregation and data mining, and network strategies for the individual and for the government.
+CSC 582 (3) Social Network Analysis.
+This course will cover the structure and analysis of large social networks on models and algorithms that abstract their properties.
+Topics covered include Nodes, edges, and network measures, structure, and visualization and tools, the tie strength of networks, trust in social media,

-CSC 630 Computability and Complexity (3 Hours): This course will cover advanced topics in computability and complexity theory.
+CSC 630 (3) Computability and Complexity.
+This course will cover advanced topics in computability and complexity theory.
 Computability topics covered include Church-Turing Thesis, Decidability, Reducibility, Recursion Theorem and Decidability of logical theories.
-Complexity topics covered include Time Complexity (P, NP, NP-Completeness), Space

-Complexity (Savitch's theorem, PSPACE, NL-Completeness), Intractability, Probabilistic algorithms, and Alternation.
+Complexity topics covered include Time Complexity (P, NP, NP-Completeness), Space Complexity (Savitch's theorem, PSPACE, NL-Completeness), Intractability, Probabilistic algorithms, and Alternation.

-CSC 634 Big Data Mining (3 Hours): Pre-requisite: CSC 621 Machine Learning or department approval.
+CSC 634 (3) Big Data Mining.
+Prerequisite: CSC 621 Machine Learning or department approval.
 This course will focus on data mining of very large amounts of data that is so large enough not to fit in main memory, characteristic of data retrieved from the web.
-Topics to be covered include Distributed file systems and Map Reduce, Similarity search techniques, Real-time data-stream processing algorithms, Technology of search engines (PageRank, Link-spam detection, hubs-and-authorities approach) and Frequent-item set mining.
+Topics to be covered include Distributed file systems and Map Reduce, Similarity search techniques, Real-time datastream processing algorithms, Technology of search engines (PageRank, Link-spam detection, hubs-and-authorities approach) and Frequent-item set mining.
 The course will also expose students to algorithms for clustering very large, high-dimensional datasets.

-CSC 635 Big Data for Cyber Security (3 Hours): Prerequisite: CSC 621 Machine Learning or department approval.
-This course will focus on data-driven approaches to detect threats and attacks that originate from diverse channels at a rapid rate, necessitating the need for scalable distributed monitoring and crossrelation with a substantial amount of contextual information.
-The course will cover various anomalybased Big Data analytics solutions for Cyber Security.
-CSC 653 Large-Scale Computing (3 Hours): Prerequisite: CSC 551 Parallel and Distributed Computing.
+CSC 635 (3) Big Data for Cyber Security.
+Prerequisite: CSC 621 Machine Learning or department approval.
+This course will focus on datadriven approaches to detect threats and attacks that originate from diverse channels at a rapid rate, necessitating the need for scalable distributed monitoring and cross-relation with a substantial amount of contextual information.
+The course will cover various anomaly-based Big Data analytics solutions for Cyber Security.

+CSC 653 (3) Large-Scale Computing.
+Prerequisite: CSC 551 Parallel and Distributed Computing.
 The course will focus on large-scale modeling techniques, algorithms and computational techniques for Big Data computing.
 Large-scale modeling techniques covered will include linear models, graphical models, matrix and tensor factorizations, clustering, and latent factor models.
-Algorithmic topics include sketching, fast n-body problems, random projections and hashing, large-scale online learning, and parallel learning. computational techniques covered in this course will provide a basic foundation in large-scale programming, ranging from the basic "parfor" to parallel abstractions, such as MapReduce (Hadoop) and GraphLab.
+Algorithmic topics include sketching, fast n-body problems, random projections and hashing, large-scale online learning, and parallel learning.
+The computational techniques covered in this course will provide a basic foundation in large-scale programming, ranging from the basic "parfor" to parallel abstractions, such as MapReduce (Hadoop) and GraphLab.

-CSC 661 Software Engineering for Computational Applications (3 Hours): This course focuses on computational software engineering for engineering scientific applications.
-Topics include Characteristics of computational software, Development and maintenance activities, Requirement engineering for computational software, Problem analysis and solution design tools, Component reuse, Software reliability, and Computational software validation and verification.
+661 (3) Software Engineering Computational Applications.
+This course focuses on computational software engineering for engineering and scientific applications.
+Topics Characteristics of computational software.
+Development and maintenance activities, Requirement engineering for computational software, Problem analysis and solution design tools, Component reuse, Software reliability, and Computational software validation and verification.

-CSC 663 High Performance Scientific Computing (3 Hours): The course will focus on design of high-performance parallel programs for scientific computing.
+CSC 663 (3) High Performance Scientific Computing.
+The course will focus on the design of high-performance parallel programs for scientific computing.
 Topics covered include Single-processor performance, memory hierarchy and pipelines; parallel system organization; message passing and MPI programming; Problem decomposition, graph partitioning, load balancing, Shared memory, CUDA, GPU and OpenMP programming.

-CSC 899 Dissertation Research(Variable 1-9 Hours): Dissertation representing independent and original research in the area of Computational Science and Engineering.
+CSC 899 (1-9) Dissertation Research (1-9).
+Dissertation representing independent and original research in the area of Computational Science and Engineering.
 Prerequisite: permission of advisor.